 Data Sources and Searches

-This systematic meta-analytic review was conducted and presented according to the recommendations of the Meta-analysis of Observational Studies in Epidemiology (MOOSE) reporting guideline (Stroup et al., 2000).
+This systematic meta-analytic review was conducted and presented following the recommendations of the Meta-analysis of Observational Studies in Epidemiology (MOOSE) reporting guideline (Stroup et al., 2000).
 A systematic literature search of Ovid MEDLINE, PsycINFO, Academic Search Complete, and PubMed was performed for research articles published from 2000 since the first year of Covid-19, to 2023.
 The following Medical and Psychological Subject Heading terms were used to identify studies that assessed PTG in patients with COVID-19: posttraumatic growth, stress-related growth, adverse growth, COVID-19 MI, positive effects, self-growth.
 Furthermore, references from selected studies and relevant review articles were reviewed to identify additional publications.

 Study Selection

 Two investigators (A.A., Q.D) independently reviewed the potential candidates for this review.
 Eligible studies were original empirical research articles that assessed posttraumatic and adulthood growth related terms in different types of people who had various with the global pandemic (e.g., patients, health providers, community dwellers, etc.).
 Studies on other pandemic only (e.g., Ebola, influenzas) or other disasters were excluded.
-Then, any studies that did not employ an established and validated scale that specifically focused on PTG (e.g., PTG Inventory/PTGI; Tedeshi & Calhoun, 1996; PTGI-SFPTGI-SF, Cann et al., 2010).
+Then, for the purpose of uniformity of measure, we decide to adopt PTGI (Posttraumatic Growth Inventory) and its variants for measuring PTG.
+Any studies that did not employ an established and validated scale that specifically focused on PTG were excluded.

 Excluded studies might use other types of measures on broad positive changes (e.g., Benefit Finding Scale by Mohr et al. 1999; Perceived Benefit Scale by McMillen & Fisher, 1998), because certain gains did not pertain to adulthood growth.
+In addition, we want to select scales that resemble the factor structure of PTGI as it contains vital components of posttraumatic growth.

-QZ add why Stress-related growth scales/SRGS, Cohen, & Murch, 1996, Park & Blumberg, 2002) were not included. .
+Consequently, scales such as Stress-related growth scales/SRGS, Cohen, & Murch, 1996, Park & Blumberg, 2002) that are derived from a different sets of items, and accesses different aspects of PTG, were excluded.

-Consequently,Studies using open-ended measures were also excluded due to the lack of validation.
+Studies using open-ended measures were also excluded due to the lack of validation.
 In the final selection, only those with mean scores on PTG with standard deviation or correlates with PTG were included.

 Data Extraction and Quality Assessment

-According to preplanned protocol and using a standardized form, an assistant investigator (M.C.) reviewed all abstracts first to identify potential studies for inclusion.
+According to pre-planned protocol and using a standardized form, an assistant investigator (M.C.) reviewed all abstracts first to identify potential studies for inclusion.
 Full text articles were obtained for all potentially eligible studies and were independently reviewed by other two investigators (A.A., Q.D.).
 Disagreement on the selected studies were then discussed for finalizing the sample.
 Next, the second reviewer (Q.D.) extracted data from the selected studies.
-The following data were extracted: study characteristics (e.g., author, year of publication, sample size, study design), patient characteristics (e.g., age, sex, COVID-19 diagnosis), PTG assessment tools, and estimates of the association between PTG and COVID-19 (e.g., t-value or correlation coefficients MC!
-QZ!). (not sure what to put here – marg) The quality of the selected studies was assessed using the Cochrane Risk of Bias tool (Higgins JPT, et al., 2016 QZ!).
+The following data were extracted: study characteristics (e.g., author, year of publication, sample size, study design), patient characteristics (e.g., age, sex, COVID-19 diagnosis), PTG assessment tools, and the measure of PTG in the form of PTGI, and the standard deviation of the measure for each study.
+The quality of the selected studies was assessed using the Cochrane Risk of Bias tool (Higgins JPT, et al., 2016 QZ!).

 Statistical Analysis